JWock82/Pynite/README.md

 * sympy: Only needed if you want to view the derivations used to build PyNite.

 # What's New?
+v.0.0.57
+* Bug fix for small openings that weren't being added to meshes.

 v0.0.56
 * Bug fix for orthotropic rectangular plates.
 The stiffness was slightly off on rectangular plates in version 0.0.55.
 Prior versions were not affected.
 * Added unit testing for in-plane (membrane) behavior, and stiffness modification factors.
 PyNite solutions matched theoretical solutions within 0.1% for uncracked sections, and within 2% for cracked sections.